A Brief History of Podcasting

 I interviewed Walt Mossberg, David Pogue, Ken Auletta, and many more, but oddly enough, it’s often those podcasts featuring other bloggers and podcasters that are the most downloaded.

-In fact, my episode featuring an interview with PodShow CEO Ron Bloom is among the most downloaded episodes.
+My episode featuring an interview with PodShow CEO Ron Bloom is among the most downloaded episodes.

-In fact, one common tactic for generating broadcast news coverage is to go out and produce a news segment, package it up, and send it directly to another podcast that already has reach with your target audience.
+One common tactic for generating broadcast news coverage is to go out and produce a news segment, package it up, and send it directly to another podcast that already has reach with your target audience.

 I currently consult with clients on podcast development and production.
 Contact me if you need help.